queryluke/masseffect-5e/static/data/rules/05-04-environment.md

 rounds to reach air before it drops to 0 hit points.

 ### Space <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip>
-The vacuum of space will kill any organic (and most synthorganic creatures) in a matter of minutes, unless that creature has some specific resilience to surviving in a vacuum.
+The vacuum of space will kill any organic (and most synthorganic creatures) in a matter of minutes unless that creature has some specific resilience to surviving in a vacuum.
 A creature in the vacuum of space without an appropriate environmental suit will remain conscious for a number of rounds equal to 1 + its Constitution modifier (minimum 1).
-After that time passes, the creature immediate becomes incapacitated and tt can survive in space a number of minutes equal to 1 + its Constitution modifier (minimum 1) after which it dies.
+After that time passes, the creature immediate becomes incapacitated and it can survive in space a number of minutes equal to 1 + its Constitution modifier (minimum 1) after which it dies.

 ### Vision and Light